marcin-filipiak/wordpress_localpoint/localpoint/readme.txt

 = Can I translate the day names and labels? =
 Yes, the plugin supports translations.
 You can provide your own translations via .po files in the /languages folder.

-= How do I change the location shown on the map? = Edit the latitude and longitude values in the data/config.json file.

-= Can I customize the opening hours format? = Currently, the plugin reads hours from the JSON file and displays them in a table.
-You can edit the JSON file structure but should keep keys consistent.

 == Changelog ==